midonet/midonet/docs/vxgw_service.md

-MidoNet offers a set of REST APIs in order to bind MidoNet bridges (which model Neutron networks, so we'll speak only about Networks henceforth) to any number of port/vlan pairs in hardware VTEPs, forming a single L2 segment accross VxLAN tunnels.
+MidoNet offers a set of REST APIs in order to bind MidoNet bridges (which model Neutron networks, so we'll speak only about Networks henceforth) to any number of port/vlan pairs in hardware VTEPs, forming a single L2 segment across VxLAN tunnels.

 ### VTEP